 - Develop consistent exercise patterns.

-If you are concerned about or experiencing issues related to ulcerative colitis, it's important to seek the advice of a medical professional.
-Contact Digestive Health Services today at (630) 434-9312 to set up an appointment with one of our specialists.
-We have two locations for your convenience.
+If you are concerned about issues related to ulcerative colitis, it is important to seek the advice of a medical professional.
+Contact Digestive Health Services today at (630) 434-9312 to set up an appointment with one of our specialists at our convenient GI office location in Downers Grove, Illinois.